Avik-Das-567/Tweet-Emotion-Recognition-Tensorflow/README.md

 ## Conclusion

 This project is a compact but technically rich example of tweet-level emotion recognition with TensorFlow.
 It covers the full path from raw text to evaluated neural classifier, including vocabulary control, padding strategy, label interpretation, recurrent modeling, early stopping, and post-training analysis.
-As a repository artifact, it serves both as an NLP learning project and as a clear reference implementation of multiclass text classification with Keras-based sequence models.
+It serves as both an NLP learning project and a clear reference implementation of multiclass text classification with Keras-based sequence models.